 Interview with Kevin Wong:

-This month, we sit down with Kevin Wong, co-founder of Lunar, the first Asian-American hard seltzer company.
+This month, we sit down with Kevin Wong, co-founder of Lunar, the first Asian-American craft hard seltzer company.
 We talk about launching a startup in a crowded category in the middle of a pandemic, building a brand that’s an extension of yourself and your community, and testing the waters of entrepreneurship while you’re at your day job.
 Kevin shares what he's learned working in finance, startups, and his previous business venture, and how he's applying all those lessons to Lunar.

 Read some of the interview highlights below:

 When did you really first get the entrepreneurial bug?